articles about Avebury and environs:

-As I approached the stone at the far end of the Avenue which points to the sunrise I noticed a clear shadow on the slopes of Waden Hill (see photograph).
-I was cast by one of the copses of beech trees on some Bronze Age barrows by the Ridgeway.
+As I approached the stone at the far end of the Avenue which points to the sunrise I noticed a clear shadow on the slope of Waden Hill (see photograph).
+It was cast by one of the copses of beech trees on some Bronze Age barrows by the Ridgeway.
 Curious that something so far way should cast such a clear shadow.
-Presumably any Neolithic or Bronze Age – and even Anglo-Saxon – tree clumps also cast shadows on Waden Hill.
+Presumably any Neolithic or Bronze Age – and even Anglo-Saxon – tree clumps would also once cast shadows on Waden Hill.

 If the 'sunrise stone' (known to its archaeological friends as 35N) is a midsummer marker then it is a symbolic one as anyone standing on the higher parts of the Avenue will see the sun rise just before the sun can be seen from this stone!
 And anyone on the summit of Waden Hill or the Ridgeway will have seen it rise several minutes before.
 This all smacks of 'theatre' and 'off stage prompting' of some kind!